 If you don’t have a Passive House and the air is too dry, the first thing to do is air sealing.
 The leakier your house, the more of that cold, dry outdoor air you’re bringing in and the lower your indoor relative humidity will be.
 Seal it up and then see where you are before deciding on a humidifier.
 A humidifier is usually a bandaid for a leaky home.

 If your relative humidity is too high in winter, yeah, you could install a dehumidifier, but there are better ways to solve the problem.
-First, take a look at the sources of water vapor you're generating indoors.
-Maybe you should run that bath fan when you take a shower and turn on the range hood when you're cooking.
+(True most of the time.
+Sometimes you need a dehumidifier in winter.)
+First, take a look at the sources of water vapor you’re generating indoors.
+Maybe you should run that bath fan when you take a shower and turn on the range hood when you’re cooking.
 Also, remember that cold air is dry air.
 If the indoor humidity is too high, add some more ventilation air to cut the humid air with dry air.

 What have you found to be the ideal indoor relative humidity in your location?

 The first step with any indoor humidity problem is to measure what you’ve got.
 The best solution is a digital thermo-hygrometer with remote sensors so you can monitor the temperature and relative humidity is different parts of your home.
 Amazon sells many digital thermo-hygrometers.
 I’ve been using this hygrometer with 3 remote sensors and I like it, but I plan to upgrade to this hygrometer because of its graphing ability.*

 A Humidifier Is a Bandaid — The Problem Is Infiltration

 What Happens When You Put a Plastic Vapor Barrier in Your Wall?

 * These are Amazon Associate links.
 You pay the same price you would pay normally, but Energy Vanguard makes a small commission if you buy after using our link.